 How would you describe your role at JMS group?

 Senior Motion Graphics Designer/Editor/Creative ideas/Pitching/Tea making.
 This video best describes what I do:

 What is a typical project like for a Senior Motion Graphics Designer?

 One of the joys of my job is the variety, so If a client comes along with a style they’ve seen and liked somewhere it’s a nice challenge for me to take that as a basis and turn it into something that is original for them.
-There’s not necessarily a ‘typical job’ but the closest you might come is having a logo, a few assets, a thread of an idea and two/three days to turn it into a pretty advert!
+There’s not necessarily a ‘typical job’ but the closest you might come is having a logo, a few assets, a thread of an idea and two/three days to turn it into a high quality TV commercial production.

 Tell us about one of your favourite projects that you have completed to date

 Obviously the most fun jobs for me are the ones where the client gives you an open brief to experiment.
 Possibly my favourite was a project for Anglian Water called ‘Innovation’.
 In terms of assets there were lots of disparate elements of varying quality that had to be tied together.
 Fortunately the company were happy to move away from the standard branding and it gave me the opportunity to play with some new ideas.
 I like creating particle effects and bridging the gaps between 2D and 3D, so I developed a style full of depth and glow that hopefully evoked technological advancement.

 Are there currently any particular trends in motion graphics?